Valentine's Day Hits Different When You're Married

 Or emotionally unavailable in ways he may not even recognise.

-And you find yourself grieving something that never fully formed — the deep friendship, the emotional intimacy, the spiritual partnership you imagined.
+You may find yourself grieving something that never fully formed — the deep friendship, the emotional intimacy, the spiritual partnership you imagined.

 But something is missing.

-The answer isn’t comparison.
-Social media only shows curated romance.
-The answer isn’t silent resentment either — letting disappointment quietly calcify into bitterness.
+The answer isn’t silent resentment either — letting disappointment harden into bitterness.

 The ache is information.

-It tells you there is a part of you that still desires connection.
-That still believes love can be warm, engaged, intentional.
+It tells you there is still a part of you that desires connection.

 That’s not weakness.